Article Translations: (Spanish)

 What Causes Necrotizing Enterocolitis?

-The cause of necrotizing enterocolitis is unknown.
+There is no single consistent cause of necrotizing enterocolitis.
+In most cases, a specific cause isn't found.
 But experts believe these things might play a role:

-- too little oxygen or blood flow to the intestine at birth (often because of a difficult delivery)
+- too little oxygen or blood flow to the intestine at birth or later

 - injury to the intestinal lining